With just a few days to go before the new year, I’d like to give you my 10 top value stocks for 2017. But first, let’s look back at 2016.

 The company’s balance sheet is very strong with low debt and lots of cash available to fund future needs.
 I expect ICE shares to advance 31% to my Min Sell Price of 74.81 within 12 to 18 months.
 Buy at the current price.

-Make no mistake about it—the stock market’s rocket ride to 21,000 is just the beginning of a bold new bull run.
+According to three top analysts, that’s just the beginning of a bold new profit run.

 Top Value Stock #5: Johnson Controls International plc (JCI: Current Price 42.61), established in 1885, operates in three business segments.
 The Building Efficiency segment designs, produces and installs heating, ventilating and air conditioning (HVAC) systems.
 Johnson also provides building security, energy management consulting, and property management for entire real estate portfolios.